3 Best Campervan Routes in France

 The Route Napoléon is easily one of the most important campervan rental drives in France and just had to be named after the infamous French military and political leader Napoleon.
 The road itself was used by Napoléon in 1815 on his return from the Mediterranean island of Elba.
 The drive itself is on Route Nationale 85 and expands over 325 kilometers.
 The route begins in Grasse, which is considered the world’s capital of perfume and ends in Nice.
 The entire drive is famous for rolling hills as well as views of the Alps and the luscious green valleys.

-One of the most favorable features of the drive is that it is generally smooth the whole entire drive, making it a very luxurious and comfortable scenic ride where one can relax and just enjoy the views.
+One of the most favourable features of the drive is that it is generally smooth the whole entire drive, making it a very luxurious and comfortable scenic ride where one can relax and just enjoy the views.
 If you are on the route, most people suggest hopping off of it at one point for the 40-kilometer detour to see the Gorge de Verdon.
 This is actually France’s version of the Grand Canyon, which is completely unique to the area and is quite stunning.

 2. Cote d’Azur